The example app's user interface (UI) for creating a new book record looks as in Figure 7.2 below.

 widget is bound.

-In the same way as the option
+In the same way as the option child elements of a

-selection list, also the label
+selection list, also the labeled input child

 elements of a choice widget are created dynamically with the help of the